When June 30 rolls around, do you rush out to complete your tax return, rubbing your hands together with excitement?

-For example, things like scissors for hairdressers, hard hats for builders, desks, calculators and filing cabinets, basically your tools of trade, may be claimed as tax deductions under $300.
+For example, things like scissors for hairdressers, hard hats for builders, desks, calculators and filing cabinets, basically your tools of trade, may be claimed as tax return/deductions under $300.

 Handbags, briefcases and satchels

-You may be able to claim a deduction for a handbag, briefcase or satchel you buy to carry items you are required to use and carry for your work, such as laptops, tablets, work papers or diaries.
-The amount of the deduction will depend on the how much you use the bag for work purposes.
+You may be able to claim a deduction for a handbag, briefcase, or satchel you buy to carry items you are required to use and carry for your work, such as laptops, tablets, work papers, or diaries.
+The amount of the deduction will depend on how much you use the bag for work purposes.

-You can’t claim a deduction if you mainly use the bag for personal purposes, such as carrying your lunch and beauty and hygiene products.
+You can’t claim a tax return if you mainly use the bag for personal purposes, such as carrying your lunch and beauty and hygiene products.
 This is private use.